A Simple Data Decision That Cuts 3,400 kg of CO₂, Saves Thousands, and Actually Makes Sense

 The Problem: Storing Data is an Energy Hog

 We live in a world drowning in data.
 Every click, photo, invoice, video, and log file must reside somewhere.
-And if you're like most businesses, you're storing way more than you think — and probably paying way too much to keep it spinning 24/7.
+If you're like most businesses, you're storing way more than you think — and probably paying way too much to keep it spinning 24/7.

-Just 100 terabytes of archived data (stuff you're keeping for compliance or "just in case") sitting on hard drives for a year uses enough electricity to power an average U.S. home for over 10 months.
+Just 100 terabytes of archived data (stuff you keep for compliance or "just in case") sitting on hard drives for a year uses enough electricity to power an average U.S. home for over 10 months.
+That power isn’t just electricity; it translates to real emissions.
+That same 100 TB creates about 1.8 metric tons of CO₂ per year.
+Sounds abstract?
+Let’s fix that.

 The Carbon Math — Made Human